gleannyc/documentation/docs/docs/visualizing-data/Filter.md

 ## Array filter control

 Array filters are used to narrow down data based on specific elements within an array.
-When applying an array filter, it is done on each individual item in the array before grouping the data.
-For example, let's say you have a dataset of different fruits, and each fruit has an array field representing its colors.
-When you filter the array for the color "yellow," you will be able to see all the fruits that include "yellow" as one of their colors.
-At the same time, you can also see the other colors associated with those fruits.
+They are applied on the items in the array before grouping the data.
+For example, let's say you have a dataset of customer contact events, and each event has an array field of all the associated campaigns.
+When you filter the array for a specific campaign, you will be able to see all the events that include that campaign.
+If you filter for multiple campaigns, you can choose whether you want to see events associated with *all* of the campaigns or events associated with *any* (at least one) of the campaigns.
+This means that if you exclude events with *any* of multiple campaigns, rows with some of those campaigns will still appear in your result set.

 ## Viewing all filters